To lift up Christ that the world might believe!

 In October of 1995, Shepherd and Hillcrest officially merged with a combined membership of 1,600 people calling itself Shepherd of the Hills Church.
 Dr. Moody went on to retire and Pastor Dudley took his place as the senior pastor.
 As the years passed the congregation continued to grow.

-In 2012, the Spanish-speaking service has become an independent church, while the Miracle in the Making campaign has raised more than half the funds needed for the coming building.
+In 2012, the Spanish-speaking service and a satellite location became independent churches, while the Miracle in the Making campaign has raised more than half the funds needed for the coming building.
 Decades of history continues to prove to Shepherd that God is good all the time, and the best is yet to come.